 Until recently, carrier-employers faced with lawsuits based on Section 148B argued that they were not required to follow the Massachusetts statute because federal law preempted the state law on the subject.
 In the 2013 decision of Schwann v.
 FedEx Ground Package System, Inc. the District of Massachusetts determined that carriers operating in Massachusetts are subject to the state law and the accompanying stiff penalties of the Massachusetts Wage Act.
 In the case, the plaintiffs were former pick-up and delivery drivers for FedEx whom the company labeled as independent contractors.
 The court first determined that the Federal Aviation Administration Authorization Act of 1994 (“FAAA”) did not preempt the Massachusetts independent contractor statute, finding that the state law did not have “a sufficient relationship to its prices, routes, or services to trigger preemption.”
 FedEx’s argument that the state law had a “significant impact” on these business factors failed.
 As the court noted, “Almost by definition, state employment laws (which almost always place constraints on an employer’s freedom of contract) will impact the operating costs of a business subject to its regulation.”

 The court continued to find that because the fundamental nature of FedEx’s business is shipping, the company could not successfully argue that its drivers’ work was “outside the usual course” of their business.
-Because they failed to meet the second prong of Section 148B, FedEx was subject to the stiff penalties of the Wage Act, including treble (triple) damages.
+Because it failed to meet the second prong of Section 148B, FedEx was subject to the stiff penalties of the Wage Act, including treble (triple) damages.

 So what does all this mean for delivery drivers, taxi or livery drivers, and other carriers who are paid as independent contractors?
 Drivers and delivery personnel working for carrier companies who do the core work of the business must be classified as employees under Massachusetts state law.
 Companies that try to cut corners by misclassifying these employees as independent contractors are breaking the law, and are liable for all damages, including treble damages, for any wages or benefits that the driver would have been entitled to as an employee.
 This may include holiday pay, vacation pay, and overtime pay, depending on the individual circumstances.
 It may also include job expenses paid by workers.